 There’s no need to put your above-par cocktail in a sub-par glass, unless the occasion calls for it (looking at you, red Solo cup).
-Here's the thing: What you’re drinking will heavily dictate what glass it belongs in.
-Looking for a bubbly, effervescent highball?
+But one ineffable truth known by all savvy hosts is that the particular cocktail you’re serving will specifically dictate what type glass it belongs in.
+Feeling like a bubbly, effervescent highball?
 A Collins or highball glass will do the job.
 Drinking a Vesper or Manhattan?
 You'll need a coupe or martini glass for that.
 For the vino fans, the following will help guide sparkling spritzes to your lips.
 Doing shots?
-Well, we have our favorites for that, too.
+No shame—we have our favorites for that, too.

 From delicate crystal to durable plastic, here are the best cocktail glasses.

 Schott Zwiesel Pure Double Old-Fashioned Glasses, Set of 6

 Tapered edges aren't ideal for high-proof neat spirits

 With so many different cocktail categories, each of them seeming to require a distinct style of glassware (coupes for sours, collins glasses for highballs, hurricane glasses for tiki drinks, etc.), where is the home bartender supposed to begin?
 Leave it to the craftsmen at the German glassware firm Schott Zwiesel, who have been producing fine drinking vessels since 1872, to come up with a cocktail glass that everyone can agree on.
 Their double old-fashioned glass is attractive, versatile, durable—and affordable.